 What is meant by the term ‘supervision’?

-The ELSA initiative was set up with recognition from the outset that ELSAs should receive regular professional supervision from an educational psychologist.
+The ELSA initiative was set up with recognition from the outset that ELSAs should receive regular professional supervision from a fully qualified educational psychologist.
 There is an expectation within the caring professions that practitioners receive supervision from other qualified and experienced practitioners.
 If this is delivered well it provides opportunity for reflective practice, supportive challenge and personal support.
 Reflective practice implies shared consideration of a client’s needs and ways in which those needs have been or may be addressed.
 Supportive challenge implies a process whereby a practitioner is enabled to think about issues from another perspective and consider alternative ways of assisting clients.
 Personal support implies the supervisor being interested in the personal and contextual factors that influence the practitioner, including their own wellbeing.

 In the ELSA context supervision involves understanding the psychological development of children and young people, considering the meaning behind children’s behaviours and applying psychological principles to the process of supporting change.
 Since most ELSAs are likely to have had no specific psychological training beyond those insights provided through initial ELSA training, it is essential for them to receive regular on going support that develops their knowledge and understanding in these areas.
 Without this they may be left floundering as they seek to support children with a complex range of needs.
 There is also a risk of them being asked to deal with issues beyond their level of competence which in reality require much more specialist professional input.
 Good supervision arrangements will reduce the likelihood of these things occurring.